 Supporting Palestinian Militant Groups.
 Iran's support for Palestinian militant groups has long concerned U.S. Administrations, particularly since doing so gives Tehran an opportunity to try to obstruct Israeli-Palestinian peace prospects.
 Ahmadinejad's various statements on Israel were discussed above, although other Iranian leaders have made similar statements in the past.
 In the 1990s, Khamene'i called Israel a "cancerous tumor" and made other statements suggesting that he seeks Israel's destruction.
+On April 16, 2008, the deputy commander of Iran's regular army, Mohammad Reza Ashtiani, said that Iran would respond to any military attack from Israel by "eliminating" Israel.

 In December 2001, Rafsanjani said that it would take only one Iranian nuclear bomb to destroy Israel, whereas a similar strike against Iran by Israel would have far less impact because Iran's population is large.
 Iran has sometimes openly incited anti-Israel violence, including hosting conferences of anti-peace process organizations (April 24, 2001, and June 2-3, 2002).
 During his presidency, Khatemi generally refrained from inflammatory statements against Israel, and he conversed with Israel's president at the 2005 funeral of Pope John Paul II.
 The Iranian Foreign Ministry, considered a bastion of moderates, has repeatedly stated that Iran's official position is that it would not seek to block any final Israeli-Palestinian settlement but that the peace process is too weighted toward Israel to result in a fair settlement for Palestinians.
 Ahmadinejad again articulated a hardline position when he openly criticized the participation of Iran's ally, Syria, at the major U.S.-sponsored Middle East peace meeting in Annapolis, Maryland on November 27, 2007.
 The meeting, in part, represented a U.S. attempt to isolate Iran and other hardline opponents of an Israeli-Palestinian peace agreement.

-The State Department report on terrorism for 2006 (mentioned above) again accuses Iran of providing "extensive" funding, weapons, and training to Hamas, Palestinian Islamic Jihad (PIJ), the Al Agsa Martyr's Brigades, and the Popular Front for the Liberation of Palestine-General Command (PFLP-GC).
+The State Department report on terrorism for 2006 (mentioned above) again accuses Iran of providing "extensive" funding, weapons, and training to Hamas, Palestinian Islamic Jihad (PIJ), the Al Aqsa Martyr's Brigades, and the Popular Front for the Liberation of Palestine-General Command (PFLP-GC).
 All are named as foreign terrorist organizations (FTO) by the State Department for their use of violence to undermine the Arab-Israeli peace process.
-Some saw Iran's regional policy further strengthened by Hamas's victory in the January 25, 2006, Palestinian legislative elections, and even more so by Hamas's June 2007 armed takeover of the Gaza Strip.
-The Hamas gains position it to block any moves toward peace, and Hamas continues to oppose a two-state solution with Israel.
-However, Hamas activists downplay Iranian influence, asserting that Iran is mostly Shiite, while Hamas members are Sunni Muslims.32 Hamas was reputed to receive about 10% of its budget in the early 1990s from Iran, although since then Hamas has cultivated funding from wealthy Persian Gulf donors and supporters in Europe and elsewhere.
-On April 16, 2006, at a conference in Tehran of Palestinian militant leaders, Iran pledged \$50 million to the Hamas-led government to help it weather aid reductions from the United States and Europe.
-In December 2006, Iran reportedly pledged an additional \$250 million for 2007.
-Some pro-U.S. Arab states (Qatar, Saudi Arabia, UAE, and Kuwait) have pledged comparable amounts since Hamas took over governance.
+Some saw Iran's regional policy further strengthened by Hamas's victory in the January 25, 2006, Palestinian legislative elections, and even more so by Hamas's June 2007 armed takeover of the Gaza Strip, from which it continues to periodically launch rockets on some Israeli towns.
+The Hamas gains potentially position it to block moves toward peace, and Hamas continues to oppose a two-state solution with Israel and to occasionally fire rockets from Gaza into Israel.
+However, Hamas activists downplay Iranian influence, asserting that Iran is mostly Shiite, while Hamas members are Sunni Muslims.
+Hamas was reputed to receive about 10% of its budget in the early 1990s from Iran, although since then Hamas has cultivated funding from wealthy Persian Gulf donors and supporters in Europe and elsewhere.